ScottLogic/OpenInferESG/backend/README.md

 > Note: You will need to configure a LLM to run the service.

+### LM Studio Configuration

+When using LM Studio as your LLM provider, you can configure the following environment variables:

+- `LMSTUDIO_URL`: URL for your LM Studio server (default: http://host.docker.internal:1234)
+- `LMSTUDIO_MODEL`: The model name to use (default: local-model)

 This README covers instructions on how to run the application:

 - Locally